alisromanna/Thumos/README.md

 My completed task is [here](https://github.com/alisromanna/Thumos/blob/main/Aleshina_Thumos.ipynb).

 My archetype is mostly Planner.
-For more details, please check this [file](https://github.com/alisromanna/Thumos/blob/main/Aleshina%20%7C%20PrinciplesYou.pdf).
+For more details, please check this [file](https://github.com/alisromanna/Thumos/blob/main/Aleshina_PrinciplesYou.pdf).
+Please, note that the .pdf file **cannot** be opened directly on the github platform.
+To view it, you can `download` the file and open it on your device.

 ![arch](https://github.com/alisromanna/Thumos/blob/main/Aleshina_archetype.png).